 4. Can I sue if I was partially at fault in the accident?

 Yes.
-Massachusetts is among the plurality of states that follow a rule known as “modified comparative fault.”
-This means that you can recover damages for a truck accident claim as long as you were 50 percent or less at fault in causing the collision.
+In Massachusetts, “modified comparative fault” law means that you can recover damages for a truck accident claim as long as you were 50 percent or less at fault.
 However, the amount you can recover will be reduced by your percentage of fault.

 5. Can I sue if I was driving in the truck’s blind spot?

 While driving in a truck’s “no zones” can be dangerous, it does not automatically bar you from recovering financial compensation.
-Truck drivers still owe a duty not to collide with other vehicles on the roads.
-Depending on exactly what happened, the location of your vehicle might come into play under the “modified comparative fault” rule mentioned above.
-However, you should discuss the specific details of the accident with an attorney for a complete case evaluation.
+Truck drivers still have a duty not to collide with other vehicles.
+Under the modified comparative fault, your position could limit your financial damages.
+For a complete case evaluation, you should discuss the details of the accident with an attorney.

 7. When Should I Hire a Truck Accident Lawyer?

-It is wise to contact a lawyer in any cases where the truck had a mechanical failure.
-This is because semi-trucks transporting goods are legally required to adhere to certain standards of mechanical maintenance, and if the trucking company (or the manufacturer of the truck) has fallen short, they can be liable for the resulting accident.
+Contact a law firm if the truck had a mechanical failure.
+Semi-trucks are legally held to certain standards of mechanical maintenance, and if the trucking company has fallen short, they can be liable for the resulting accident.

-Before you sue the trucking company, it is important to make sure that you have a viable claim.
-While many truck accidents involve negligence or misconduct by the trucking company or one of its employees, this is not necessarily always the case.
-For example, if the accident was caused by defective brakes or tires, you may need to sue the manufacturer instead.
-Similarly, if unsafe road conditions are to blame, you may have a claim against a government agency instead of the trucking company.
+Before you sue the trucking company, consult with an injury lawyer.
+Not all truck accidents involve negligence or misconduct by the trucking company or its employees.
+In the case of an accident caused by defective brakes or tires, you may need to sue the manufacturer instead.
+If unsafe road conditions are to blame, you may have a claim against a government agency.